Q: What are your clinic hours?

 Q: My dog is dragging his butt on the floor, does this indicate he has worms?

 A: No. The most likely reason your dog is dragging his behind on the floor is because he has full anal

 glands.
 Schedule an appointment with your veterinarian to have them expressed.
 Anal glands left full

 can become infected.
+They can also rupture.

 Q: What are anal glands?

 A: Please see this website for detailed information on this subject: www.veterinarypartners.com

 Q: What are dew claws?